niftynei/droidtalks/drawables/drawables.md

 - Just like a View's drawing.
 - Call ```canvas.drawSomething(Paint)``` methods.
 - Transformations, Rotations, Shaders all still apply.
+- Only will display within the bounds set by setBounds()

 ^ Fairly self explanatory.
 Just like a normal view.
 You call the draw methods on the canvas with a Paint object.
 ^ You can do transformations, rotations, etc on the canvas and use Shaders on Paint.
+^ You should use the bounds of the view as set here.

 ---